rsm31/BlinktPlugin/README.md

 5. Apama version 10.1 or higher.
 The Apama Core Community Edition for Raspberry Pi can be downloaded from http://www.apamacommunity.com/downloads/.

 6. The `GPIOPlugin` for Apama, compatible with the version of Apama you are using.
 The `GPIOPlugin` for Apama 9.12 can be downloaded from http://www.apamacommunity.com/gpio-plugin-for-apama-core-community-edition-on-a-raspberry-pi/.
 This version of the GPIOPlugin will also run on Apama 10.1.
+An experimental version of the plugin for Apama 10.1 can also be found at https://github.com/CallumAttryde/apama_GPIO.
 The plugin should be built and installed in your Apama installation.

 ## Build & Installation